 Ask your questions clearly (and in the right place!)

-“How do I see everyone or my account” – this was actually added as an answer to a totally unrelated question about connecting with another social account.
+“How do I see everyone on my account” – this was actually added as an answer to a totally unrelated question about connecting with another social account.

 “I can’t do anything, view anything now.
 What should I do?” – Give us a little more information.
-I feel her frustration but unless I contact her directly to get more detail, she hasn’t given enough information about her problem for anyone to help.
+I feel their frustration but unless I contact them directly to get more detail, they haven’t given enough information about the problem for anyone to help.

 If your question is about your account, say that!
 And think about whether a question you have requires the ability to look at your account.
 If so, ask LinkedIn Help, not the Forum.

 If your question is for LinkedIn’s business department, e.g. “How to cancel the premium subscription and get money back!” don’t go to the Forum.
 In fact, don’t bother.
 They don’t offer refunds.

 In general, start here: LinkedIn Help (“Help Center” is one of the drop-down menu items under “Me”)